oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-public-db-actions/load-public-db-actions.md

 ### Prerequisites

-- This lab requires completion of Lab 2, **Provision an Autonomous Database**, in the Contents menu on the left.
+- This lab requires completion of the lab **Provision an Autonomous Database**, in the Contents menu on the left.

 ## Task 1: Navigate to Database Actions and open the Data Load utility